Pull Back The Curtains On Executions

 • November 17, 2022: Kenneth Smith was on the gurney with one IV started and the executioners failed to establish a second IV, as required by the secret Alabama execution protocol.
 The execution was called off early in the 11pm hour, more than five hours after it was to take place.
 Mr. Smith became the fifth prisoner since 1977 to be returned to his cell after the execution process failed.

-Additional updates are forthcoming.
+Additional updates are forthcoming as appropriate.

 Will they get it right, or continue the torture?